-- (23) Victimisation is specifically prohibited under NSW legislation and federal discrimination laws and means subjecting a person to some form of detriment because he or she has: - a. lodged a complaint of discrimination or sexual harassment; - b. provided information or documents regarding a complaint; - c. reasonably asserted their rights, or supported someone else's rights, under anti-discrimination laws; - d. refused to discriminate against another person, victimise or sexually harass them; - e. made an allegation that a person has acted unlawfully under anti-discrimination laws; or - f. brought any proceeding under the Act.
+- (23) Victimisation is specifically prohibited under the Equal Opportunity Act 2010 and federal discrimination laws and means subjecting a person to some form of detriment because he or she has: - a. lodged a complaint of discrimination or sexual harassment; - b. provided information or documents regarding a complaint; - c. reasonably asserted their rights, or supported someone else's rights, under anti-discrimination laws; - d. refused to discriminate against another person, victimise or sexually harass them; - e. made an allegation that a person has acted unlawfully under anti-discrimination laws; or - f. brought any proceeding under the Act.